This Is the County In the St. Joseph, MO-KS Metro Area Where COVID-19 Is Growing the Fastest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between neighborhoods and a large population may be particularly at-risk.

 The St. Joseph, MO-KS, metro area consists of Buchanan County, Andrew County, DeKalb County, and one other county.
-In the past week, there were an average of 27.9 new coronavirus cases every day per 100,000 St. Joseph residents, in line with the national figure.
-The metro area’s average daily case growth in the most recent week is an increase from the week prior, when there was an average of 14.5 daily new cases per 100,000 St. Joseph residents.
+In the past week, there were an average of 3.2 new coronavirus cases every day per 100,000 St. Joseph residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there was an average of 27.1 daily new cases per 100,000 St. Joseph residents.

-Case growth in the St. Joseph metro area varies widely at the county level.
-In DeKalb County, for example, there were an average of 14.3 new cases per day per 100,000 residents in the past week -- the least of any county in St. Joseph and far more than the case growth rate in Doniphan County.
+Case growth in the St. Joseph metro area varies at the county level.
+In DeKalb County, for example, there were an average of 2.0 new cases per day per 100,000 residents in the past week -- the least of any county in St. Joseph and more than the case growth rate in Doniphan County.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
 In Doniphan County, unemployment peaked at 9.3% in April 2020.
 As of June 2021, the county's unemployment rate was 4.1%.